-A PERSONAL VOICE ROBERTS, MCNAMARA
+A PERSONAL VOICE ROBERT S. MCNAMARA

-nuclear weapons gave us no way to respond to large nonto broaden the range of options by strengthening and modernizing the military's ability to fight a nonnuclear war."
+"The Kennedy administration worried that [the] reliance on nuclear weapons gave us no way to respond to large non-nuclear attacks without committing suicide. . . .
+We decided to broaden the range of options by strengthening and modernizing the military's ability to fight a nonnuclear war."